 Web Security, External Webpage Resources, and Their Threats to Your Privacy

-Indeed, when you visit a web site, you should be aware that your data shared while browsing can be tracked, especially when web counters, cookies, or other forms of data collection are enabled by the web company's privacy policy.
-How many of us read the fine print?
+In reality, when you visit a website, it's crucial to recognize that your browsing activity can be meticulously monitored, especially when web counters, cookies, or other data collection mechanisms are enabled, as stipulated by the website's privacy policy.
+The question arises: How many of us take the time to delve into the intricacies of these privacy policies?

 The following screenshots show you how to access the Firefox Web Console from the three-lines menu.